How To Structure Niche Sites In An Authority Site World

 Yes, you still need to do some manual analysis of the SERPs, but that's really beyond the point of this article, so I will save that for another time.

-Once you've found a few clusters like I've shown above, how do you grow your site further and scale it even more?
+Once you've found a few clusters as I've shown above, how do you grow your site further and scale it even more?

 Here are a few things you can do: